 This fund was established in 2011 with a donation from the Brotherhood of Veterans of the First Division UNA.
 The purpose of the fund is to support scholarly research that deals with Ukrainian military history, in general, and/or with the involvement of Ukrainians in World War II, in particular.
-For the first ten years, this annual grant is to be issued to the IEU Project at CIUS for such work.
-Subsequently, CFUS may continue directing the annual grant to the IEU Project or may identify another recipient that satisfies the fund's criteria.
+To date, CFUS has been directing the annual grant to the IEU Project at CIUS for such research.